Clemens Schannwell

 About me

-I am a postdoctoral researcher in the group of Dr Uwe Mikolajewicz.
+I am a research scientist in the group of Dr Hauke Schmidt.
 I am a glaciologist and my main research interests are in the area of ice dynamics of glaciers and ice sheets and their interactions with the ocean and atmosphere.

-My main tools to study these processes are numerical models and observations from using geophysical methods.
-I am currently working on the PalMod project which aims to simulate the last 130,000 years with a fully-coupled Earth System Model to investigate climate variability and identify key processes that are driving this variability.
+My main tools to study these processes are numerical models of varying complexity.
+I am currently working on the TerraDT project in which we integrate dynamic ice sheets into kilometer-scale climate models to investigate interactions between the climate and ice sheets on decadal time scales.
+In addition, I also work on the PalMod project with the group of Dr Uwe Mikolajewicz.
+PalMod aims to simulate the last 130,000 years with a fully-coupled Earth System Model to investigate climate variability and identify key processes that are driving this variability.

 PalMod - From the Last Interglacial to the Anthropocene - Modeling a Complete Glacial Cycle